Codesque/Codesque/README.md

 - 🔭 I’m currently on a journey to build **Game AIs**
 - 🐳 I'm currently learning **Procedural Generation**
-- 🤝 I’m looking for help with **finding projects to contribute to!**
+- 🤝 I'm looking for **internships** and other kind of job opportunities.
-- 💬 Ask me about Unity , C# , Game Optimization ...
+- 💬 Ask me about Game Architecture , Clean Code , Game Optimization ...
 </details>
 <br>
 <br>